Risk Factors Dashboard

 We are dependent on various information technology systems, and failures of or interruptions to those systems could harm our business

 Many of our business processes depend upon our IT systems, the systems and processes of third parties, including cloud hosting service providers, and on interfaces with the systems of third parties.
 For example, our order entry system provides information to the systems of our contract manufacturers, which enables them to build and ship our products.
 If those systems fail or are interrupted, or if our ability to connect to or interact with one or more networks is interrupted, our processes may function at a diminished level or not at all.
+This could harm our ability to ship products or our ability to deliver cloud-based services used in our operations, which could harm our financial results.
 This could harm our ability to ship products or our ability to deliver cloud-based services, which could harm our financial results.

 In addition, reconfiguring our IT systems or other business processes in response to changing business needs may be time-consuming and costly.
 To the extent this impacted our ability to react timely to specific market or business opportunities, our financial results may be harmed.